rdolbeau/VexRiscvBPluginGenerator/README.md

 * CRC32*
 * Three-operands instructions (CMIX, CMOV, FS[RL]*); they are available but need a VexRiscv patch to support the third input

 There is support for partial instructions (rev8, zext.h, orc.b) so that the default plugins generated for Zba, Zbb and Zbc should be feature-complete.
+To get everything without conflicts, use:
+`new BitManipZbaPlugin, new BitManipZbbZbpPlugin, new BitManipZbcPlugin, new BitManipBFPOnlyPlugin, new BitManipZbsPlugin, new BitManipZbtPlugin,`

 This has received limited testing in a [Linux-on-Litex-VexRiscv](https://github.com/litex-hub/linux-on-litex-vexriscv) SoC.
 YMMV.
 SMP mode was tested as well.